kikiklang/pomme-page/README.md

 [![Pomme page Screen Shot]](./src/assets/images/screenshot.png)

 I found a pretty cool [r/startpages](https://www.reddit.com/r/startpages/) that motivated me to make my own browser homepage.
-This project was also a good opportunity to test new stuff so it's probably over complicated for a simple homepage :).
+This project was also a good opportunity to test new things so it's probably over complicated for a simple homepage :).

 The crypto chart is cool. the line of the graph represents the evolution of the value of the selected currency for the last 7 days (if I read correctly the binance API documentation).